shokuninstudio/OpenEXR-Viewer/README.md

 # OpenEXR Viewer

-A simple viewer for OpenEXR (.exr) files with annotation capabilities.
+A simple Python based viewer for OpenEXR (.exr) files with annotation capabilities.

 ## Features